Prajwal208V/PreapBytes/react/README.md

    -If we want to use this.props inside the constructor we need to pass it with the super() function.
 Otherwise, we don’t want to pass props to super()
     Note: but Outside Constructor() Both will display same value for 'this.props'.

-👉 What are Higher Order Components(HOC)?
-To share common functionality between components -A HOC is an advanced technique for reusing logic in React components.were inspired by higher-order functions in JavaScript.Higher-order functions in JavaScript      take some functions as arguments and return another function.
+### What are Higher Order Components(HOC)
+To share common functionality between components
+  -A HOC is an advanced technique for reusing logic in React components.were inspired by higher-order functions in JavaScript.Higher-order functions in JavaScript      take some functions as arguments and return another function.
   -same in HOCS Components take one or more components as arguments, and return a new upgraded component.
     Facts About HOCs: